 Basis of accounting determines when transactions are recorded in the financial records and reported on the financial statements.
 Government-wide financial statements are prepared using the accrual basis of accounting.
 Governmental funds use the modified accrual basis of accounting.
-Fiduciary funds also use the accrual basis of accounting.

 Fund Account Structure